Morantron/git-package/README.md

     $ npm install --dev git-package

-* Add `git-package` config to your `package.json` file specifying the folder containing compiled code
+* Add `git-package` config to your `package.json` file specifying the folder containing compiled code.
+If you need to make release from specific branch, add it to your config also, by default `git-package` uses `master` branch.

     // fancy-private-pkg/package.json

     {
       ...
       "gitPackage": {
-        "includeIgnored": [ "lib" ]
+        "includeIgnored": [ "lib" ],
+        "branch": "main"
       }
     }

-* Add your compiled code folder to `.gitignore`, and commit normally in `master` branch.
+* Add your compiled code folder to `.gitignore`, and commit normally in your branch.

 * Run `git-package`